modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/25_scOrdersDetailComments.md

-The orders Detail Comments chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to display order comments
+The scOrdersDetailComments chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to show comments on a specific order.

 ## Default scOrdersDetailComments chunk